 Cervical cord compression caused due to interaction of the ascending or descending tracts in the spinal cord with the cerebellum, vestibular nucleus or vestibulospinal projections is one of the chief reasons for cervical vertigo (Benito-Leon, 1996 and Brandt 1996).

 It has been shown that leak of the cerebrospinal fluid due to tear of cervical root sleeve can lower the CSF pressure and cause dizziness and headache (Schievink et al. 1998).

 High cervical disease (C1-C2) associated with cervical vertigo is common in patients with platybasia and rheumatoid arthritis.

 It is suggested that any damage to the alar ligaments could cause cervical vertigo due to rotational instability in the craniocervical junction.
 It has been suggested that asymmetrical injuries could cause interaction of the neck with other types of vertigo resulting in dizziness.
 Further, it has also been shown that neck injury and pain can trigger migraine, and migraine can in turn cause episodes of Cervicogenic migraine induced vertigo.
 Injuries to the neck that damage structures associated to the ears, especially, the inner ear can also cause vertigo.

-Accurate diagnosis of cervical vertigo is possible primarily only by effective elimination of the other causes of vertigo such as vestibular neuritis, BPPV, Meniere’s syndrome, central vertigo and psychogenic vertigo.
+Accurate diagnosis of cervical vertigo is possible primarily only by effective elimination of the other causes of vertigo such as vestibular neuritis (or, neuronitis), BPPV (benign positional vertigo), Meniere's disease, central vertigo and psychogenic vertigo.

 Cervical vertigo associated with head injuries and neck injuries such as post traumatic vertigo, whiplash injury or severe arthritis should be definitely taken into account during diagnosis.